-Parking: $2... for the first 2 hours with validation at Hollywood & Highland, $1 per 15 min thereafter.
-Other parking nearby.
+Parking: $2 for the first 2 hours with validation at Hollywood & Highland, $1 per 15 min thereafter.
+There are other parking options nearby.

 Note: Tours are suspended in February for Oscar preparations and occasionally for special events.
 Check the website for dates.

 Touring the Dolby Theatre (formerly Kodak Theatre) at Hollywood & Highland Center is an interesting way to spend a half hour in Hollywood.
 If you're short on time or money, there are other Hollywood experiences with more bang for your buck, but if you're a fan of everything Hollywood or aspire to stand on this stage and accept a little gold statue someday, you might want to invest the money.
 If you have a Go Los Angeles Card, then definitely try to schedule it in.